pnarvor/rtac_optix/README.md

-# NVIDIA OptiX library installation helper
+# NVIDIA OptiX helpers

-This is a cmake script allowing to install an interface target pointing to the NVIDIA OptiX SDK.

-The NVIDIA OptiX SDK is currently distributed without any installation procedure, and therefore cannot be properly added into a cmake-based workflow.
+Helpers for using the OptiX SDK from NVIDIA, such as :
+    - CMake wrapper : the OptiX SDK is shipped without a proper installation procedure.
+This makes the use of the OptiX librairie in external projects tedious at best (+ we are not sure if we have the right to distribute the SDK with our code, so better make a proper interface).
+    - Various helpers to help with the use of the SDK (cuda jit compiler with default options, etc...)

 # Usage :